Bay Area Health Officers' Indicators for Assessing Progress on Containing COVID-19

 To break chains of transmission, we must rapidly develop the capacity necessary to identify and isolate persons with COVID-19 and those who have been exposed to COVID-19.
 In communities throughout the Bay Area and around the country, we must do this at an unprecedented scale and speed, many times beyond what public health departments across the country are resourced to do currently.
-This will require a massive and rapid infusion of 3 resources, including disease investigators, information management tools, and the combination of housing, food, and income-replacement needed to allow infected and exposed community members to isolate themselves from others.
+This will require a massive and rapid infusion of 3 resources, including disease tracers, information management tools, and the combination of housing, food, and income-replacement needed to allow infected and exposed community members to isolate themselves from others.
 This infrastructure must be designed to accomplish the following:

-We reach at least 90% of cases and identify their contacts;
+We reach at least 90% of cases and identify their contacts:

 Indicator 5: We Have At Least A 30-Day Supply of Personal Protective Equipment (PPE) Available for All Healthcare Providers